 Gibson House redevelopment

-Nautilus has secured agreement for a major new addition to its welfare facilities for retired seafarers under plans to redevelop the Merseyside site of the Andrew Gibson House at its Mariners’ Park residential and care complex.
+Nautilus has secured agreement for a major new addition to its welfare facilities for retired seafarers under plans to redevelop the Merseyside site of the Andrew Gibson House.

 Following long-running talks with Wirral Council and local developer Prospect Capital, agreement has been reached on the principle of a scheme that will see the former home for the widows of seafarers to be converted into apartments, with a new state-of-the-art accommodation block being built for the Nautilus Welfare Fund charity close to Andrew Gibson House.

 'We are absolutely delighted that we have reached this agreement, which is a win-win for everyone.